gdb-gopa/challenge/Challenge-1_3-Tier/aws-three-tier-terraformAutomation/README.md

 ### Points to be noted:
 - Please make sure you create Rout53 zone and is already available in Route53 'Hosted  Zone' Records.
 The values should be correctly mapped in the variables file
 - A certificate must be created and specified for HTTPS listeners, for the ALB to be configured correctly.
 This should be updated correctly in the variables.tf file
-- DNS Name Entry : 3tier-challenge-example.com
+- DNS Name Entry is '3tier-challenge-example.com' for this example.
+Please alter this accordingly, to reflect a different DNS entry.